Dragon-Claw-Studios/Dragon-Claw-Persistent/CHANGED-CONFIGS.md

-# Changed Configs (W.I.P.)
+# Changed Configs

 This is a condensed overview of which configs have been adjusted, how, and in cases where relevant, why.
+Given the complex nature of modpack configuration, an attempt has been made to document as much as possible, but in some cases, some changes might slip through the cracks.

-Simplemenu, bisecthosting, simple rcp and Keybindings
+Default config files related to the visual representation of the modpack main menu and similar modpack-specific features is not documented here, as they do not impact game or server performance/gameplay etc..

 <div align="center">